dxw/playbook/src/user-research/taking-notes-and-recording-research-sessions.md

 * record video using an external camera and Quicktime
 * record our laptop screen using Quicktime or Screenshot

-If research participants might use our laptop or see our screen during a research session, we might create a separate ‘research’ user account on our laptop with things like notifications and browser autofill turned off.
+If research participants will use our laptop or see our screen during a research session, we might create a separate ‘research’ user account on our laptop with things like notifications and browser autofill turned off.

 ## Using the notes template